 - Categories: Digital learning, Web lessons

-I daily talk with customers who support instructors in delivering training online.
-It’s been, and is, busy making this happen.
+Daily i talk with customers who support instructors in delivering training online.
+It’s been, and is, busy work making this happen.
 Questions have been about selecting platforms, how best to facilitate lessons and how to make use of the features of the platforms.

-At the same time, digital learning is different and opportunities are far beyond simply changing location from the classroom to the web.
-Zoom.
+At the same time, digital learning is different and opportunities are far beyond simply changing location from the classroom to, for example Zoom.
 We now have opportunities to:

 - Let the participant run their learning at their own pace and on their own terms.

 - Increase the impact of learning by distributing activities over time.